Yoga

 Help Your Back Pain: Get Started with Yoga

 Some mild discomfort is expected when starting any new type of exercise.
-However, with practice and mental focus, you will begin to experience the benefits of improved flexibility, balance, strength, and less pain.
+However, with practice and mental focus, you will experience the benefits of improved flexibility, balance, strength, and less pain.

 These 5 yoga poses are great to incorporate into your workouts.
 We recommend performing them two days per week.
 You can cycle through each pose several times.
-They will probably take you no more than 30 minutes each day.
-If you experience any difficulty give us a call.
+They will take you no more than 30 minutes each day.
+If you experience any difficulty call your physical therapist.
 The doctors of physical therapy at BSR have been helping people in Southern Ocean County move without pain since 2007.

 Exercises and physical therapy for lower back pain